cometbft/cometbft/docs/references/config/config.toml.md

 the node.
 Outbound connections can be initiated as long as the node has generic Internet access.
 (Using NAT or methods.)

 ### p2p.unconditional_peer_ids
-List of node IDs, to which a connection will be (re)established ignoring any existing limits.
+List of node IDs, that are allowed to connect to the node even when connection limits are exceeded.
 ```toml
 unconditional_peer_ids = ""
 ```